MARTIMM/gnome-source-skim-tool/doc/generation.md

 The program takes a name which is originally the C-source filename (`\*.h` and `\*.c`).
 Together with the package name it searches through the `repo-object-map.yaml` file to search for all gir types defined originally in that source.

 It will then set out to create code (and/or doc or tests depending on options) for the found gnome types `class`, `interface`, `record` or `union`, and saves each in a separate file.
-Interfaces (which become Raku roles) are prefixed with a `R-` and records and unions with a `N-`.
+Interfaces (which become Raku roles) are prefixed with `R-` and records and unions with `N-`.

 After that, it looks for the simpler types; `constant`, `enumeration`, `bitfield` and `function` not found within a class.
 These are gathered in a single file having a `T-` prefix.
+The documentation will also show `docsection` pages and add info about callback routines the use is to specify.

 Note that the `R-` and `T-` prefixes aren't used in the older package versions.
 This is not a problem for the roles because they can not be used directly as a class.
 The `T-` is new in `:api<2>` and breaks compatibility.
 E.g. enumerations were mostly provided with the class but not always because there is also a huge enums module.
 The developer now needs to explicitly import the file if the enumeration is needed.